Rohith6969/temp-convrtr/README.md

-# temp-convrtr
+Simple Temperature Unit converter made by Rohith
-Simple Temperature Unit Converter
+Run the convrtr.py and that's it!